zopefoundation/grokcore.registries/src/grokcore/registries/README.txt

 ===================

-With the help of this package you are now able to create your on BaseComponents Registries.
-With the help of a zcml directive ´registerIn´ you can choose in which Registry your grok Components will be registerd.
+With the help of this package you are now able to create your on BaseComponents Registries. thanks to a zcml directive, ´registerIn´, you can choose in which Registry your grok Components will be registered.

 Setup
 -----